lberrymage/accrescent/CONTRIBUTING.md

 ## Submitting pull requests

+To run integration tests, use the `inspector` script found in the crate root.
+It is simply a `cargo` wrapper with linting preferences built-in.

 We use the [GitHub flow] workflow in this repository.
 You may already be familiar with it, but just in case, here's how you use it: